 Alex.
 Aussie.
 Follower of Jesus.
-I am armed with an Olympus OM-D and a sucker for street photography.
-This is my Tumblog of original photos.
+I am armed with an Olympus OM-D. This is my Tumblog of original photos.

 Passing through a Chinese village.